hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/src/main/go/generated/docs/GetRoutes200ResponseRoutesInner.md

 ### NewGetRoutes200ResponseRoutesInner

-`func NewGetRoutes200ResponseRoutesInner(id string, gatewayID string, ) *GetRoutes200ResponseRoutesInner`
+`func NewGetRoutes200ResponseRoutesInner(id string, gatewayID string, mode string, ) *GetRoutes200ResponseRoutesInner`

 NewGetRoutes200ResponseRoutesInner instantiates a new GetRoutes200ResponseRoutesInner object
 This constructor will assign default values to properties that have it defined,